 The glandular cells of the prostate play an important role in reproduction, producing the fluids that help make up semen.
 These tiny cells also serve as the birthplace for nearly all prostate cancers.
 Genes in these cells slowly mutate, leading to the formation of abnormal cells.
-The cells … Read More
+The cells proliferate and … Read More

 When a man is suspected of having prostate cancer, the doctor will take a biopsy?removing a small sample of tissue from the prostate gland with a needle for further investigation.
 A pathologist then studies that tissue sample under a microscope to look at the cells and see whether they have the abnormal appearance of cancer.

 Biopsy results for prostate cancers are typically given in the form of a Gleason score.
 Tissue from different parts of the prostate are assigned a score from 1 to 5, based on how closely they resemble normal tissue.
 Tissue that looks like normal prostate tissue gets a grade of 1.
 Cells that look very abnormal have a grade of 5.
 The numbers from the two sections that make up most of the cancer are then added together to arrive at a Gleason score.
 The highest possible Gleason score is 10.